-A single qubit requires two registers: one to store value α for $|0\rangle$ and another to store value β for $|1\rangle$.
+A single qubit requires two registers; one to store value α for $|0\rangle$ and another to store value β for $|1\rangle$.
 Thus, δx requires four registers.
 It is a permuter.
 All quantum circuits that are also circuits of classical reversible (binary) logic are permuters.
 This simplifies the logic of the simulator.
-The first part of the quantum circuit (δ_x gates) is implanted in hardware as shown in Figure 3.
+What about realizing in standard binary hardware the quantum circuit from Figure 4?